 - Below is one final dessert / buffet table idea, which is particular good if you're using these baseball party ideas for a kid's birthday.

 - To tie in with the stadium theme, cover the tabletop with these tissue paper grass mats (below left).
 Alternatively, for a budget option you could use this grass print table cover (below right).
-See here for both.
+See supplier 1 or 3 both.

 Below are some food presentation and styling tips to go with these baseball party ideas.

 - If you're serving hot dogs, you can give them an authentic concession stand feel by serving them in these holders (below left).
 For other foods, such as nachos, you can use the snack trays (below center) and for popcorn there are cartons (below right) or paper bags.
-See here for these supplies.
+See suppliers 2 or 3.

 - If you're designing your party around a particular team you can style your drinks accordingly using these light up ice cubes (below left), drinks picks (below center) and plastic cups.
 Note: These products are not available for all teams.
-See here for these supplies.
+See supplier 3.

-- If you're using these baseball party ideas for a kid's birthday you could use these plastic baseball sippers, which would make great party favors.
+- If you're using these baseball party ideas for a kid's birthday you could use these plastic baseball sipper cups (suppliers 2 or 3), which would make great party favors.

-- These baseball cap ice cream bowls are great for serving candy and other treats in and they'll look great lined up on a dessert / buffet table.
+- These baseball cap ice cream bowls (supplier 3) are great for serving candy and other treats in and they'll look great lined up on a dessert / buffet table.

 - If you're making homemade Cracker Jacks with the recipe above, then use this free download (courtesy of Vanessa at Tried and True) to print off some tasteful labels so you can serve in little cellophane or paper bags.

 - If you're serving cake pops, lollies or anything else on sticks you can present them on one of these